snaulX/snaulX/README.md

 ### I work on:
 * [SCP Deleted Chronicles](https://fbay.space/) - 3D first-person multiplayer RPG with elements of shooter.
 Im work as programmer.
-* Enigma Labs - 3D puzzle game on [Flax Engine](https://github.com/FlaxEngine/FlaxEngine). *Wings Studio* project.
-If I finish Enigma Engine earlier then a game, game will continue developing using own engine.
 * [Tangara](https://github.com/mino-lang/Tangara) - intermediate compilation platform for programming languages.
 Last work does mostly closed source.
 * Alpha Engine - own engine where all logic stored in different custom systems and engine just manipulating them.
 Using Tangara for load systems and call functions from them.
+* Unannounced game - game in [Hades](https://www.supergiantgames.com/games/hades)-like style making on Alpha Engine.

 ### Frozen for a while
 * [Enigma.Window](https://github.com/wings-studio/Enigma.Window) - C library for work with different windowing and input libraries (GLFW, SDL2 and etc).